top of page

 Every day, untreated sewage flows into the environment that sustains all of us, yet there is still no global agreement to stop it.
 That only changes when world leaders are forced to act.

-We are building a coalition of individuals, organizations, and institutions calling for a binding United Nations agreement to end sewage pollution.
-This pledge will be used to demonstrate global demand to policymakers, multilateral institutions, and negotiators shaping the next generation of environmental agreements.
+The Global Sewage Treaty initiative is building support for a binding United Nations agreement to end sewage pollution.
+This pledge will be used to demonstrate global demand to policymakers, multilateral institutions and negotiators shaping the next generation of environmental agreements.

 Your signature matters to: